suneetnangia/data-connector/docs/AppSettings.md

 ## Configuration Guide

-The appsettings.json example below is configured to poll the following endpoints and send the respective responses to AIO's MQTT broker (MQ) using a pre-configured SAT token (no additional credentials needed).
+The appsettings.json example below is configured to poll the following endpoints and send the respective responses to the configured MQTT broker.

-1. <http://localhost:5126/weatherforecast/africa> with ```5``` seconds of timeout and 2000 milliseconds of polling interval.
-2. <http://localhost:5126/weatherforecast/sweden> with ```5``` seconds of timeout and 10000 milliseconds of polling interval.

-[Explain additional appsettings.json configuration here.]

 ## Example appsettings.json for AIO MQTT broker